Chart Color Schemes

 Parap features high concentrations of group households and lone person households, with a fairly typical median household size

 Family households constitute 60.3% of all households, including 26.2% couples with children, 22.8% couples without children, and 9.9% single parent families.
 Non-family households account for the remaining 39.7%, with lone person households at 31.2% and group households comprising 8.5%.
-The median household size is 2.3 people, which matches the Greater Darwin average.
+The median household size is 2.3 people, which aligns with the Greater Darwin average.

 Frequently Asked Questions - Households